Mukulsharnagat01/TEXTOPIA1/README.md

 # TEXTOPIA - Chat Application

-A modern, real-time chat application built with React.
-TEXTOPIA brings users together with an intuitive interface and seamless messaging capabilities.
-This version uses mock data instead of Firebase for easier development and testing.
+A modern, real-time chat application built with React + Vite and Firebase.
+TEXTOPIA brings users together with an intuitive interface and seamless messaging capabilities powered by Firebase Authentication and Database.
+Built for speed with Vite's lightning-fast build tooling.

-## Features
+## 🚀Features

 - **Real-Time Messaging**: Send and receive messages with instant updates
 - **User Profiles**: View and manage user information